knative/docs/docs/admin/install/knative-with-operators.md

         The following commands install Kourier and enable its Knative integration.

-        1. To configure Knative Serving to use Kourier, apply the content of the Serving CR as below:
+        1. To configure Knative Serving to use Kourier, copy the YAML below into a file:
-          ```bash
-          cat <<-EOF | kubectl apply -f -
+          ```yaml
           apiVersion: operator.knative.dev/v1alpha1
           kind: KnativeServing
           metadata: